menshiva/duck-hunt-vr/README.md

 * https://www.spriters-resource.com/nes/duckhunt/
 * https://www.mariomayhem.com/downloads/sprites/duck_hunt_nes_sprites.php

-### Hand models and animations for controllers (not for hand tracking)
+### Hand models and animations (for controllers)

-> ⚠️ Some blueprints were changed to use UE5 enhanced input system, but in general the original content was used.
+> ⚠️ Some blueprints were changed to use UE5 enhanced input system and to implement custom hand positions for holding a gun, but in general the original content was used.

 * https://github.com/oculus-samples/Unreal-Locomotion/tree/main/Content/Hands

+### NES Zapper model

+> ⚠️ Battery was removed from the model.

+* "NES Zapper (PBR)" (https://skfb.ly/zMSW) by Yogensia is licensed under CC Attribution-NonCommercial-ShareAlike (http://creativecommons.org/licenses/by-nc-sa/4.0/).